-Why Apps Succeed or Fail & How to Avoid Costly Mistakes
+Why Business Apps Development Succeed or Fail & How to Avoid Costly Mistakes

-In 2017 research revealed youth age 18-24 spent an average of 93.5hrs each month using smartphone apps (Source: comScore).
-With the 2017 national average of apps used per person being 9 daily and up to 30 each month (Source: TechCrunch), it’s no surprise many are calling the app market the new “Digital Age Gold Rush”.
+In 2015, Comscore’s 2015 U.S. Mobile App Report revealed that youth aged 18-24 spent an average of 93.5 hours each month using smartphone apps.
+That same year, the national average of apps used per person was 9 daily and up to 30 each month, higher than ever before and steadily increasing into the new decade.
+It should be no surprise that field experts are calling this current app market the new “Digital Age Gold Rush,” highly lucrative for those who develop successful apps.

 Statistica estimated mobile phone users worldwide reached 4.9 billion as of 2018.
-This growth enables the global mobile app marketplace to grow, year after year:
+This steady growth is enabling the global mobile app marketplace to grow, year after year:

 - Mobile app downloads reached an estimated 205.4 billion in 2017

-Our team here at The SilverLogic in Boca Raton, Florida has seen local and national projects fail before they were even given a chance to succeed.
-Majority of the time, it comes down to how effective their team performs and how experienced they are with helping navigate decision making.
-By trying to include every feature their potential users might need before on-boarding a single user, new platforms often run out of funding before even getting the app to market.
+Our team here at The SilverLogic in Boca Raton, Florida has seen both local and national projects fail before they were even given a chance to succeed.
+We have found that their success or failure boils down to how effective their teams perform and how experienced they are in the industry’s decision-making—in application design, development, and marketing.
+By trying to include every feature their potential users might need before onboarding even a single user, for example, new platforms often run out of funding before even getting the app to market.
+A proper app development strategy is key.

 Nearly every app idea goes through the journey from idea to prototype, build to test, plan to execute, and launch to update.
 The three realms of work (or pillars of) success/failure are: